20kdc/byond-data-docs/protocol/Protocol.md

 This is sent at the start of any connection.

-It always seems to have 18 bytes of content.
+It always seems to have 18 bytes of content in modern versions.

-1. Uint32BE byondVersion
+1. Uint32LE byondVersion
-2. Uint32BE unk
+2. Uint32LE minVersion
-3. Uint8 unk (The XOR key for the first 2 byte of an StoC packet seems to be this + 1.)
-4. 5 unknown bytes
-5. Uint32BE byondMinorVersion
+3. Uint32LE encryptionKeyModified
+4. Uint16LE unk (could be related to the sequence number business, CHECK THIS)
+5. Uint32LE byondMinorVersion (note: this isn't present in v354, but I don't know which version it was added to)

+The exact details of the encryption key modification are `encryptionKeyModified = encryptionKey - ((minVersion * 0x10000) + byondVersion)`.

+The server sends back it's handshake packet in response.

 ## Packets (StoC)